How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Introduction

-A question of interest to both theoretical and applied mathematicians is the extent to which any shape summary is lossy.
-Topological invariants such as Euler characteristic and homology are in and of themselves obviously lossy; there are non-homeomorphic spaces that appear to be identical when using these particular lenses for viewing topology.
+Of course, in each of these applications, one may wonder: To what extent are these shape summaries lossy?
+Topological invariants such as Euler characteristic and homology are obviously not faithful; there are non-homeomorphic spaces that appear to be identical when using these particular lenses for viewing shape.
 The surprising fact developed in~\cite{Schapira:tom, PHT} and carried further in this paper and independently in~\cite{RG-ECT-inject}, is that by considering the Euler curve for every possible direction one can completely recover a shape.
-Said differently, the Euler Characteristic Transform is a sufficient statistic for compact, definable subsets of $\R^d$, see Theorem~\ref{thm:ECT-injects}.
+Said differently, the Euler Characteristic Transform is a statistic that is sufficient to summarize compact, definable subsets of $\R^d$, see Theorem~\ref{thm:ECT-injects}.
 Moreover, since homology determines Euler characteristic via an alternating sum of Betti numbers, we obtain injectivity results for the PHT as well, see Theorem~\ref{thm:PHT-injects}.

 The choice of our class of shapes is an important variable throughout the paper.
 We use ``constructible sets'' at first, these are compact subsets of $\R^d$ that can be constructed with finitely many geometric and logical operations.
-The theory for carving out this collection of sets comes from logic and the study of o-minimal/definable structures, as they provide a way of banishing shapes are are considered ``too wild.''
-Every constructible set can be triangulated, for example.
-Moreover, the world of definable sets and maps is the natural setting for Schapira's inversion result~\cite{Schapira:tom}, which is the engine that drives many of the results in our paper, specifically Theorems~\ref{thm:ECT-injects} and~\ref{thm:PHT-injects}, and independently Theorem 5 and Corollary 6 in~\cite{RG-ECT-inject}.
+The theory for carving out this collection of sets comes from logic and the study of o-minimal/definable structures, as they provide a way of banishing shapes that are considered ``too wild.''
+One key property of working in this setting is that every constructible set can be triangulated.
+This is the natural setting for Schapira's inversion result~\cite{Schapira:tom}, which is the engine that drives many of the results in our paper, specifically Theorems~\ref{thm:ECT-injects} and~\ref{thm:PHT-injects}, and independently Theorem 5 and Corollary 6 in~\cite{RG-ECT-inject}.